By Kyra Thomsen

 I am GRIEF FOR HIRE.
 Tell seclusion and restraint I want ceasefire.

 Want more Mad Poets?
-Go to the Wollongong Writers Festival website for details on the Ben Frater Retrospective and Mad Poets Readings and Tea Party, to take place on Sunday 27 November.
+Go to the Wollongong Writers Festival website for details on the Ben Frater Retrospective & Mad Poets Readings & Tea Party, to take place on Sunday 27 November.

 Kyra Thomsen is a writer and editor from Wollongong who currently works full-time as a content manager and is deputy editor of Writer’s Edit.
 Her work has been previously published in print and online for several publications including Tide, Kindling, Mascara Literary Review and Seizure, and her short story ‘Buzzing’ was recently published in Spineless Wonders’ Slinkies e-series.

-Andrea Rashbrook is returning to Australia and creative writing after a long hiatus in Italy.
+Andrea Persico is returning to Australia and creative writing after a long hiatus in Italy.
 She hopes to have a longer bio before too long.

 Alise Blayney graduated as a Creative Writing student at the University of Wollongong in 2007.
 She is intrigued by the relationship between mental and emotional distress, and creativity.